partnernetsoftware/rkv/README.md

 ```

-# NOTES
+# IMPORTANT NOTES

-if you wanna run it in private network, zerotier might be your great choice.
+* if you wanna run it in private network, zerotier might be your great choice.
+* don't directly upgrade the server rethinkdb version with the older version repository folder !!!! always export and backup data before taking actions on upgrading....